discordjs/guide/guide/command-handling/adding-features.md

 };
 ```

 This is the amount (in seconds) that the user will have to wait before being able to properly use that command again.
-You'll be using Collections again to store what we need.
+You'll be using Collections again to store what you need.

 In your main file, add in this line (preferably somewhere above your ready event):